Design rights are rights in how a product looks. The product can be either two or three-dimensional.

 If you have an unregistered design right, you may still be able to get protection.
 For example, using the Unregistered Community Design (UCD) right which covers the entire EU.
 For more information, read Protecting intellectual property overseas.

-What impact will Brexit have on RCDs?
+What impact did Brexit have on RCDs?

 The departure from the EU has no impact on the protection and validity of UK-registered design rights within the UK.